proactivelabs/packer-windows/answer_files/Firstboot/README.md

 This is used to sysprep the host on first boot after packaging.
 See ../../README for more info

-Ultimately, we need three things:
+Ultimately, we need two things:

-* don't prompt to create a new user (we have vagrant)
+* Don't prompt to create a new user (we have vagrant)
-* Re-license the machine (for 90 days)
 * Re-enable winrm